5l1v3r1/TCP-IP-Session-Hijacker/README.md

 information or no information at all without wasting time
 2. It is false negative and false positive free.
 3. It is fully powered by Perl
-5. Secure your network in hub or switche environment, even for unecnrypted protocols and see in action how this software can catch everything in seconds without alarming any piece of firewall or IDS
+5. Secure your network switches and hubs and understand how this software can inject anything in seconds without alarming any piece of firewall or IDS

 # How-to use it?
 1. You should be root in Debian/Kali